AlgoMaster Logo

 Intuition

-The most straightforward way is to check every possible subarray and find which one has the largest sum.
+Check every possible subarray and keep the largest sum.
 A subarray is defined by its start and end index, so we try every valid pair.

 For each starting index i, we extend the subarray one element at a time, adding each new element to a running sum.
-This way we don't recalculate the sum from scratch for every subarray, which saves a loop compared to the truly naive O(n^3) approach.
+Reusing this running sum avoids recomputing each subarray's total from scratch, which saves a loop compared to the O(n^3) version that re-sums every subarray.

 Algorithm